 Together with his Groningen team Peter Barthel won the 2007-08 national Academische Jaarprijs for science communication, for their project “Discover the invisible universe”, explaining infrared radiation and infrared astronomy to school children and the public-at-large.
 In 2014 Barthel won the national Willem de Graafprijs for his efforts in astronomy outreach and education.

 Summarizing the views which he developed through many years of publicly discussing the relation between science and religion, and motivated by a question of a 7-year old elementary school pupil, Peter Barthel published his short, unique booklet “Professor, bestaat God?” (“Professor, does God exist?”) in 2017.
-Its third edition appeared in Spring 2019, and the English version is in …
+Its fourth edition appeared in September 2023, and the English version is awaiting …

 Peter Barthel contributed to Lenie Reedijk’s archeological research dealing with the possible orientation towards the star Sirius of the stone-age temples on Malta.

 Peter Barthel’s Inaugural Lecture (in Dutch), delivered on June 8, 2004, the day of the Venus transit, can be found below.